Best Storm Sorcerer Build - Eye of the Storm - Baldur's Gate 3 (BG3)

 Abilities

-Now let's take a look at the abilities of the Cold and Lightning build.
-Correct allocation will allow you to maximize the early gameplay and get good modifier bonuses.
+Now, let's take a look at the abilities of the Swarmkeeper build.
+Correct allocation will allow you to maximise the early gameplay and get good modifier bonuses.

-The core mechanic to understand for ability points is that they give "ability modifiers" that apply to various skill checks.
+- They give "ability modifiers" that apply to various skill checks.
 For example, Charisma works on Intimidation and persuasion checks.
-Wisdom on Survival or Animal Handling and so on.
+Wisdom on Survival or Animal Handling, and so on.

-Overall, the skills should be impacted by your roleplaying and background decisions.
-However, you would still want those that will give you the best benefits.
-My recommendations are to pick those at which you have a high ability modifier and these are Charisma-related.
+Overall, skill selection should be influenced by your role-playing and background decisions.
+However, you generally still want options that offer the best benefits.
+I recommend picking skills for which you have a high ability modifier or those that are useful in general:

 - Deception